From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Research Questions and Datasets

 \subsubsection{App Collection}

-We collected 350 trending apps from Google Play Store across 33 app categories, and crawled their metadata including ratings, downloads numbers, app description, app category, app name, app package name.
+We collected 350 top apps from Google App Store across 22 app categories, and crawled their metadata including ratings, number of downloads, app description, app category, app name, app package name.
 We then use app package name to obtain their latest app package from third-party websites such as AppCombo and AppMirror.
 Meantime, we saved the app version and app files for future replication.
 After that, we manually installed and tested each app to check if they are usable in emulator.
 We excluded game apps that leverage game engine like unity.
 We stopped until we obtained 105 usable apps.
-We randomly sampled 1 app from 5 different categories as a \textit{withhold subset for RQ4}, and the rest 100 apps are used in RQ1-RQ3.
+We randomly sampled 1 app from 5 different categories as a \textit{withhold subset for RQ3}, and the rest 100 apps are used in RQ1 and RQ2.
 We notice that most apps require email or phone number verification to register accounts, which are currently not supported by our system and are out of our scope.
 Therefore, for each app, we first register an account and save the account information for further usage.
 Such information can be easily provided by the app provider.
+Figure~\ref{fig:app_dist} shows the distributions of app categories and downloads for our final app set, with ratings ranging from 2.7 to 4.9 (mean: 4.37, variance: 0.15, median: 4.45).